losandes/polyn-immutable/README.md

 }
 ```

 > If your validate function returns an object with a `value` property, the `value` will be used instead of the input to construct the immutable instance.
-This allows you to set defaults, and intercept values, if necessary
+This allows you to set defaults, and intercept values

 In the following example, we'll use [ajv](https://github.com/epoberezkin/ajv) to validate JSON Schemas.